-acetaminophen?
-Maybe?
+acetaminophen, maybe?
 Something like thata drug to treat gonorrhea.
-In the era of Gertrude Stein, at the height of French ImpressionismImpressionism, Post Impressionism & Modern, he had a lot of money from selling his company and decided to collect art…a lot of art…30 billion dollars worth of art… maybe less.
-I can’t remember.
-He sequestered it away in a museum he built specifically around the collection, just outside of Philadelphia.
-In fact, the building was SO specific it was actually built around a painting, I believe by ManetMatisse.
-However, Barnes decided he would only make this collection accessible to childrenstudents who attended a specific schoolthe art school he made out of the collection, it was not to be viewed by the public.
-And MOST importantly he did not want the art to fall into the hands of the Philadelphia art world…he didn’t want a commercial value placed on it.
+In the era of Gertrude Stein, the height of French Impressionism, Impressionism, Post Impressionism & Modern, he had a lot of money from selling his company and decided to collect art-a lot of art, thirty billion dollars worth of art.
+Maybe less, I can’t remember.
+He sequestered this art in a museum he built specifically around the collection outside Philadelphia.
+In fact, the building was SO specific it was actually built around a painting-I think by ManetMatisse.
+Dr. Barnes decided to make this collection accessible only to childrenstudents who attended a specific schoolthe art school he made out of the collection; it was not to be viewed by the public.
+MOST importantly-he did not want his collection to fall into the hands of the Philadelphia art world because he didn’t want a commercial value placed on it.

-is for this nice schoolwas to be continued to be used for the school.
-And it was for about 40 years after Dr. Barnes died.
-A teacher ran the institution exactly as Barnes wished until she died.
-Then it went to Lincoln University, a very small university with a primarily African American student body.
-The Philly Art Museum and Penn were dissed, purposefully.
-You just have the watch the film to see what happened next.
-It’s a great big hubris filled messfest, mostly involving this guy…
+His collection was used for forty years after he died.
+A teacher ran the institution exactly as Dr. Barnes wished until she died.
+It then went to Lincoln University-a small college with a primarily African American student body.
+The Philly Art Museum and Penn were dissed-purposefully.
+You have to watch the film to see what happened next-a big hubris filled messfest, mostly involving this guy:

-But of course, over time, the school couldn’t afford to take care of the art, soEventually the state of PennsylvaniaPhiladelphia said, ‘Hey!
-Lincoln University, how would you like 50 million dollars (a fortune to a school that size)?
+Over time the school couldn’t afford to take care of the art any longer.
+T he state of PennsylvaniaPhiladelphia said, ‘Hey, Lincoln University, how would you like fifty million dollars (a fortune to a school that size)?
 We’ll give you the money if you give us the art.’
-Uh-huh.
 This is how the will was broken so the public was able to view the art.

-It is!
-Dr. Messite attended the opening of the new space in Philly just last year.
-And guess who’s primarily responsible for breaking the will and funding the move?
-The Annenberg Foundation, even! (…along with the Pew Charitable Trust and the Mayor of Philly.)
+It is.
+Our dentist attended the opening of the new space in Philly last year.
+AND-guess who’s primarily responsible not just for breaking the will, but also for funding the move?
+The Annenberg Foundation, even (along with the Pew Charitable Trust and the Mayor of Philly.)
 In conclusion–my hairdresser is boycotting the museum.